michel4j/uso/docs/source/staff_guide/facilities.rst

 Scheduling Beam Time
 --------------------
 Beam time can be scheduled for projects during the cycle similarly to scheduling user support.
-To schedule beam time, click on the :guilabel:`Schedule` tool for the relevant cycle on the facility detail page.
+To schedule beam time, click on the :icon:`bi bi-calendar-plus;Schedule` tool for the relevant cycle on the facility detail page.
 This will take you to the beam time scheduler page, where you can assign projects to shifts.
 The beam time scheduling page displays a calendar view of the shifts available for beam time color-coded based on the overall schedule modes of the organization.
 Use the arrows at the top to navigate to the month or week of interest.
 A  sidebar on the right displays all the projects